opendatanz/nzgoal-se/markdown/gn2/03_documenting-your-code.md

 [^12]: See https://jacobian.org/writing/what-to-write/

 1. **Tutorials** - Step-by-step guides that instruct your user how to do something specific with your code.
 This might be a detailed walkthrough of getting started or how to accomplish a common coding task.
-They should be short, easy to complete (and not too easy that learning doesn’t occur) and should demonstrate what it’s like to work with your project’s code.
+They should be short, easy to complete (but not so easy that learning does't occur) and should demonstrate what it’s like to work with your project’s code.

 2. **Guides** - These will form the main bulk of your documentation.
 They are used to describe and inform users about the concepts and features you’ve included in your software.
 These might also include some code snippets to help explain concepts.
-Aim for completeness, a user should be able to feel like they have a good grasp on a particular aspect of your software after reading these guides.
+Aim for completeness; a user should be able to feel like they have a good grasp on a particular aspect of your software after reading these guides.

-3. **Reference material** - This details your softwares public APIs (methods and classes) that developers can make use of when adapting to suit their needs.
-Developers use these guides to look up the arguments and implementation specifics of your code so the audience is likely more technical.
-Reference material is not a substitute for good well written guides and tutorials.
+3. **Reference material** - This details the public APIs (methods and classes) of the software that developers can make use of when adapting to suit their needs.
+Developers use these guides to look up the arguments and implementation specifics of your code so the audience is likely to be more technical.
+Reference material is not a substitute for well written guides and tutorials.

 ### Markdown documentation